 With Parkinson's, because the advancement of the disease is usually fairly slow, it can be many years before a person might feel they have become a carer for their loved one.
 If, or when, this happens, there are a number of agencies ready and willing to help and some of them are listed on this page.

-Other information is often passed on at meetings by members in the Toowoomba Parkinson's Support Group.
-Jan, our coordinator, has been a carer for many years as her husband, Ron, was diagnosed with PD over 30 years ago.
+Other information is often passed on at meetings by members in the our Support Group.
+Jan, one of our long-standing members, has been a carer for many years as her husband, Ron, was diagnosed with PD over 30 years ago.
 This is a short video of them, taken by Local 7 News, in 2018.